rebelsky/sams-assorted-musings-reflections/web-accessibility-cont.md

 the hard work that is going in to sites.grinnell.edu.
 But that hard work needs to be accompanied by some broader considerations.
 Otherwise, the work will be even harder in the future.

 ---

+If it's any consolation to those who I am critiquing, it's pretty clear that my introductory CS course is not accessible (even though the Web site is and I use many Universal Design techniques in my teaching) because the focus of the course is on image making and manipulation.
+My only excuse is that the course was designed a decade ago, back before accessibility was such a clear issue, and I was following a successful model that showed the value of image making and manipulation in the intro course.
+But the course needs to change.
+I'm anticipating at least two months of full-time work to create a new introductory course.

+---